intel/tiny-dpcpp-nn/README.md

 cmake -DTARGET_DEVICE="PVC" -DBUILD_TORCH_TEST="ON" ..
 ```

-After all tests are build into `build/`, you can run `cd build/ && make tests` to verfiy that the setup is correct.
+After all tests are build into `build/`, you cvan run `cd build/ && make tests` to verfiy that the setup is correct.
 Please note that we provide tests for both the core `dpcpp` implementation and the `libtorch` wrapper implementation.

 To test whether the pytorch bindings were installed correctly, please run